Mo7ammedd/Filmak/README.md

   <h2 align="center">Fikmak - Movie website</h2>

-  Filmlane is a fully responsive movie website page, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  Filmak is a fully responsive movie website page, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

   <a href="https://mo7ammedd.github.io/Filmak/"><strong>➥ Live Demo</strong></a>